Vertigo

 BPPV is caused by tiny calcium crystals, called otoconia, dislodging from their normal location in a sensory organ in the inner ear called the utricle.

-These crystals then float into the semicircular canals of the ear, where they can cause shifts that lead to dizziness and nausea.
+These crystals can move into the semicircular canals of the ear, causing shifts that lead to dizziness and nausea.

 Managing at home